Composables

 API Reference

-TransitionPanel is a pure-CSS compound component — there is no underlying Base UI primitive.
-Views register themselves through context, so TransitionPanelView does not need to be a direct child: wrappers, fragments, conditional rendering, and Suspense boundaries are all supported.
+TransitionPanel is a pure-CSS compound component with no underlying Base UI primitive.
+Views register through context, so TransitionPanelView doesn't need to be a direct child.
+Wrappers, fragments, conditional rendering, and Suspense boundaries all work.

 Props